hbracy/fullstack-javascript-template/README.md

 cd template/frontend && npm install
 cd ../backend && npm install
 ```
-You must create a `.env` file at at `frontend/.env` and set the `REACT_APP_URL` environment variable.
+You must create a `.env` file at `frontend/.env` and set the `REACT_APP_URL` environment variable.
 This corresponds to the url:port of the backend.
 An example of a `.env` file would be:
 ```REACT_APP_URL=http://localhost:3000```

 ## Booting